-EDIT: Myself, my boyfriend and our floppy dog Lobster have lived happily in Little Yellow’s 120 square feet since moving in, October of 2012.
-Visit the ‘Now’ page for more current info.
+CURRENT EDIT: Myself, my boyfriend and our floppy dog Lobster lived happily in Little Yellow’s 120 square feet for over 5 years and now live in a small house.
+Read more in this post.

 The not so short: